CodeDoesGood/Android-Template/README.md

 ### Do not block the UI Thread
 We need to avoid blocking the UI Thread while running heavy work.
 So before to perform any heavy task like `Networking Jobs`, `Long Computations` or `Database Operations` we need to use background jobs [Best Practices for Background Jobs](https://developer.android.com/training/best-background.html).

+### Avoid using Magic Numbers
+A magic number is a direct usage of a number in the code.
+Avoiding usage of magic numbers improves readability of the code and makes code easier to maintain.
+Imagine setting the size of the password field in the GUI.
+If a magic number is used, whenever the max size changes, the code would have to be changed in two different locations.
+If one is forgetten, this will lead to inconsistencies.

+### Avoid using hard-coded xml values
+Use values in resource files instead.
+Along the same vein as avoiding magic numbers, as well as a couple other benefits.
+Lessens memory footprint by creating one reference point for potentially numerous places where a value may be used.
+Uses memory only when needed.

+### Favor verbosity over brevity
+Give descriptive names for variables to avoid having to tack on additional comments explaining the code.
+This leads to self-documenting code that is easier to parse through and understand.

 ##### Credits:
 - [Ribot: android-guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md)
 - [Commit451: android-project-guidelines](https://github.com/Commit451/guidelines/blob/master/android.md)
+- [Marcio Aguiar: Stack Overflow] (http://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad)